amoldhamale1105/OpenGLApp/README.md

 Run cmake .. from the build dir or reconfigure all if loaded in VSCode
 Run make or build all if loaded in VSCode
 The generated binary must be present in the bin dir on a successful build

+# Output
+A blue Test Window opens with a red triangle in the middle